Reading time: 12 min.

 Main symptoms: When it flares up, it causes patches of dry, itchy, inflamed skin on your scalp [6].

-Treatment options: There is no cure for eczema, but you can keep the symptoms under control with steroid creams, antiallergic medication and skin/scalp moisturisers.
+Treatment options: There is no cure for eczema, but you can keep the symptoms under control with steroid creams for hair loss, anti-allergy medication and skin/scalp moisturisers.

 Main symptoms: It is characterised by dead skin buildup on your scalp, which forms thick, inflamed, dry plaques with silver-white flaking [7].

-Treatment options: This condition often responds well to steroid creams (in more advanced cases, steroid injections may be necessary) and phototherapy.
-You can also try the Nizoral Scalp Psoriasis shampoo and conditioner with a specifically designed formula to keep your symptoms under control.
-However, while you can keep it under control when it flares up, psoriasis has no permanent cure at this time
+Treatment options: Psoriasis often responds well to steroid creams (in more advanced cases, steroid injections may be necessary), emollients, and phototherapy.
+However, while you can keep it under control when it flares up, psoriasis has no permanent cure.

 This scalp condition is caused by a fungal infection.
 It is contagious and can be passed on through direct contact with someone who already has it.